inyko/arduboy_icon_handler/README.md

 4. Tries to use `.arduboy/icon.png`.
 5. Uses the default Arduino icon.

-It will use the first available icon.
+It will use the first available one.